06 Jun 2017 by Olga Brighton

-Packing your hand luggage, or carry-on baggage items is an art in itself.
+Packing your hand-luggage items, or carry-on baggage is an art in itself.
 You don’t want to carry too much, but you also want to bring those essential basics that you might need in case of emergency.
 This takes thought and careful planning.

 One of the best benefits is to carry the essentials just in case your baggage is delayed.